 In 2017 I was inspired to launch Mindful Kindful YOUniversity (MK YOU) to share mindfulness and well-being programs to make a positive impact on the lives of children, and adults, in our schools and communities while addressing the challenges youth (and adults) face in school and in life, which interfere with learning, relationships, and mental health & well-being.

-I am grateful to have the experiences, resources, and training to share the wisdom, science, and evidence-based practices of mindfulness, movement, and social emotional learning which has proven over and over to lead to greater resilience, more joy, and peace in life, or what I like to summarize as more Mindful, Kindful, Peaceful, and Skillful.
+I am grateful to have the experiences, resources, and training to share the wisdom, science, and evidence-based practices of mindfulness, movement, and social emotional learning which has proven over and over to lead to greater resilience, more joy, and peace in life ~ mindful, kindful, and peaceful.

 As an educator in schools, I understand, firsthand, the challenges of stress and burnout working in public education and know far too many fellow educators who feel the same.
 I am equally passionate about sharing these skills with educators, as well as with parents, to support them in their challenging roles.
 Personally, these skills and practices would have been a lifeline for me as an educator some time ago, and as a parent, for navigating depression, preventing burnout, and dealing with the stresses in life.

 Through my work in supporting children with social, emotional, and behavioral challenges, I eventually discovered how positively impactful and transformative mindfulness and emotional intelligence life skills were for my students, as well as for myself.
-As a result, my role in education has been transforming ~ I made a decision to follow my own advice for well-being by leaving the stresses and challenges of working full-time in special education in the public school setting to launch Mindful Kindful YOUniversity in order to offer programs for youth, educators, parents, or anyone seeking the essential life skills for well-being.
+I made a decision to follow my own advice for well-being by leaving the stresses and challenges of working full-time in special education in the public school setting for several years to launch Mindful Kindful YOUniversity in order to offer programs for youth, educators, parents, or anyone seeking the essential life skills for well-being.
 I had to return back to work in public education in 2022 due to life circumstances but continue to offer services geared towards adults in my community.

 40 years working with youth: